 Local contact: Chappini's Bait & Tackle 352-475-9496.

 Bluegill and redear can be found around docks and cypress trees scattered around the lake.
 These fish should continue to spawn throughout the summer.
 Target them using crickets, earthworms, and grass shrimp.
-If you are targeting black crappie, the cooling water temperatures should have the fish moving up into shallow grass and floating pads.
-Anglers should target holes in the pads and grass shorelines using minnows and small artificial jigs under floats or tight-lined.
-As with the crappie, cooling water temperatures should bring the bass closer to shore in preparation for the spawn.
-Anglers should look for bass in near-shore maidencane beds, under docks, and around cypress trees.
+As with Lake Sampson, give a light-weight flyrod a try for these aggressive bream.
+Crappie should be back in open water, and can be targeted by trolling jigs, small crankbaits, or using minnows over known bottom structure or brush piles.
+Bass should be finished spawning by now, but anglers can still find some in near-shore maidencane beds, in the shade under docks, and around cypress trees.
 Soft plastics flipped, pitched, or dragged near structure or around holes in the vegetation should draw strikes.
 Anglers looking to target larger bass should consider slow-trolling live golden shiners along near-shore grasslines or using jigging spoons in open water.
 As with Lake Sampson, keep an eye open for roving schools of feeding sunshine bass offshore.
 Look for birds diving or surface commotion to find these feeding fish.
 Approach these feeding schools with stealth, and you should be able to catch multiple fish before the action stops.
 Effective lures include anything shiny, white, or minnow-shaped.
 Be prepared for either schooling largemouth bass or sunshine bass, as they can both display the same feeding behavior offshore.
-Look for the cooling water temperatures in the coming months to improve bass and crappie fishing as these fish move in closer to shore.